stormtek/zepto-range/README.md

 - type="range"
 - min="some_integer"
 - max="some_integer_greater_than_min"
-- value="some_integer_between_max_and_min"
+- value="some_integer_between_min_and_miax"
+ - The initial value that is set.
+Note that this is not an index point but one of the values that lies between max and min.

 The number of integers between min and max determine the number of options that the slider has.
-Value is the starting value that the slider has.

 #### Optional Parameters